 Holy Island is only accessible by crossing a tidal causeway from the mainland.
 This causeway is only accessible at LOW TIDE.
 It is essential to check the safe crossing times before you travel.

 Because the causeway to Holy Island is tidal, the timetable changes virtually daily.
-Perrymans operate the 477 service between Berwick-upon-Tweed and Holy Island.
+Borders Buses operate the 477 service between Berwick-upon-Tweed and Holy Island.
 Outside of the summer season this bus only operates on Wednesdays and Saturdays.
 During summer and Easter school holidays there is a twice-a-day Monday to Saturday service.

 Single £4.50 Day Return £8.00 (Children under 16 half-fare)